 SEC.
-18. Section 38091 of the Government Code is amended
+18. Section 38091 of the Government Code is amended to read:

 38091.
-Improvements placed upon the property after publication of the notice of pussage of the ordinance of intention the service of summons shall not be assessment of compensation or damages.
+Improvements placed upon the property after publication of the notice of passage of the ordinance of intention the service of summons shall not be included in the assessment of compensation or damages.